sidhik4742/machineTest/README.md

 # machineTest

-##how to start the project
+## How to start the project

-step 1 : clone the project
+- Step 1 : Clone the project
-step 2 : install the necessery npm modules using ###npm i step 3 : to start the project using ###npm start step 4 : open browser type ###localhost:3000
+- Step 2 : Install the necessery npm modules using `npm install`
+- Step 3 : To start the project using `npm start`
+- Step 4 : Open browser and type `localhost:3000`